apollographql/apollo-ios/README.md

 }
 ```

 Query results are defined as nested immutable structs that at each level only contain the properties defined in the corresponding part of the query definition.
 This means the type system won't allow you to access fields that are not actually fetched by the query, even if they *are* part of the schema.
-For example, the above query won't fetch `appearsIn`, so this property is not part of the returned result type.
+For example, the above query won't fetch `appearsIn`, so this property is not part of the returned result type and cannot be accessed here.

 ### Query classes

 Queries are represented as instances of code generated classes implementing the `GraphQLQuery` protocol.
 The constructor can be used to pass in query parameters.

-`ApolloClient#fetch(query:)` is a generic function that uses type constraints to express the relationship between the query and the  result:
+`ApolloClient#fetch(query:)` is a generic method that uses type constraints to express the relationship between the query and the  result:

 ```swift
 public func fetch<Query: GraphQLQuery>(query: Query, completionHandler: (result: GraphQLResult<Query.Data>?, error: ErrorProtocol?) -> Void)
 ```

-The `error` parameter to the completion handler signals network or response format errors (such as invalid JSON). `GraphQLResult` contains an optional `errors` array (see the sections on [error handling](https://facebook.github.io/graphql/#sec-Error-handling) and the [errors response](https://facebook.github.io/graphql/#sec-Errors) in the GraphQL specification).
+The `error` parameter to the completion handler signals network or response format errors (such as invalid JSON).

+In addition to an optional `data` property, `GraphQLResult` contains an optional `errors` array with GraphQL errors (for more on this, see the sections on [error handling](https://facebook.github.io/graphql/#sec-Error-handling) and the [response format](https://facebook.github.io/graphql/#sec-Response-Format) in the GraphQL specification).

-While query classes are meant to be code generated, they end up being fairly readable so it might help understanding to see how they are defined:
+While query classes are meant to be code generated, they end up being fairly readable, so it might help understanding to see how they are defined:

 ```swift
 public class HeroAndFriendsNamesQuery: GraphQLQuery {